Kyliane Dong

-Kyliane Dong (born 27 September 2004) is a French professional footballer who plays as a forward for club Pau on loan from German club FC Augsburg.
+Kyliane Dong (born 27 September 2004) is a French professional footballer who plays as a forward for club Bolton Wanderers on loan from club FC Augsburg.

 Career

 A youth product of Fleury and Troyes, he began his senior career with their reserves in 2021.
-He signed his first professional contract with the club on 16 June 2022, tying him to the club for 3 years.
+He signed his first professional contract with the club on 16 June 2022, tying him to the club for three years.
 He made his professional debut with Troyes in a 3–2 Ligue 2 loss to Montpellier on 7 August 2022.

 On 24 April 2025, it was announced that Dong had signed a contract until 2030 with Bundesliga side FC Augsburg, joining on a free transfer after the upcoming expiry of his contract with Troyes.
 On 1 September 2025, Augsburg loaned Dong to Pau for the 2025–26 season.
+On 7 July 2026, he joined EFL Championship club Bolton Wanderers on a season long loan with the option of a permanent deal at the end.

 Personal life

 Born in France, Dong is of Cameroonian descent.